andybyers21/python_files/README.md

 Obvious description is obvious.

+## list-overlap.py

+Randomly generate two lists.
+Returns a list that contains only the elements that are common between the lists (without duplicates).

 ## odd-even.py

 Real simple.
 Takes a user input and tells you whether it's odd or even.